Gwinnett Tech IT Support - https://gwinnetttech.edu/

 Reporting suspicious messages helps us purge these messages from the Gwinnett Tech student email system.

-If you receive a suspicious email, please take a screenshot of it and send it to spammail@gwinnetttech.edu
+If you receive a suspicious email send it to spammail@gwinnetttech.edu so the message can be purged from the system.

 report information.PNG